-The results clearly demonstrate the impact of NC on the moisture-related properties of the PVA-PCL matrix.
-The addition of NC increases the overall moisture content due to its hydrophilic nature, while simultaneously reducing water solubility and absorption by reinforcing the matrix structure.
-This dual effect highlights NC's role as both a hydrophilic agent and a structural reinforcer [28].
+The results demonstrate the impact of NC on the moisture-related properties of the PVA-PCL matrix.
+Adding NC increases the overall moisture content and absorption due to its hydrophilic nature while reducing water solubility by reinforcing the matrix structure.
+This dual effect highlights NC's role as both a hydrophilic agent and a structural reinforcer (Jamróz et al., 2019).

 At higher NC concentrations, the enhanced crystallinity and barrier properties of the composite materials are particularly notable.
-These improvements could be advantageous in applications where controlled water interaction and stability are critical, such as in biomedical scaffolds or food packaging [30].
-Future studies could explore the effect of NC particle size and surface modifications on these properties for further optimization [31].
+These improvements could be advantageous in applications where controlled water interaction and stability are critical, such as in biomedical scaffolds or food packaging (Singhaboot et al., 2023).
+Future studies could explore the effect of NC particle size and surface modifications on these properties for further optimization (Zhao et al., 2020).

-Fig. 1. a) Moisture Content, b) Water Solubility, and c) Water Absorption of Nanofibers.
-Poly vinyl alcohol nanofibers (PVA), Polycaprolactone nanofibers (PCL), Poly vinyl alcohol + Polycaprolactone nanofibers (PVA-PCL), and Poly vinyl alcohol + Polycaprolactone + nanocellulose nanofibers (PVA-PCL-NC).
-The data, mean $\pm$ SD (n = 3), demonstrate the impact of formulations on cell cycle regulation and gene expression.
-NS: not significant, \\p < 0.01, \\\\p < 0.0001, versus multiple comparisons.
+Fig 1. a.
+Moisture Content, b.
+Water Solubility, and c.
+Water Absorption of Nanofibers.
+Poly vinyl alcohol nanofibers (PVA), Polycaprolactone nanofibers (PVA-PCL), and Poly vinyl alcohol + Polycaprolactone + nanocellulose nanofibers (PVA-PCL-NC).
+The data, mean \pm SD (n = 3).
+NS: not significant, p < 0.01, p < 0.0001, versus multiple comparisons.